Printer Friendly Send to Friend

 Multiple H1B Petitions Filings

 If the same employer files multiple H1B petitions for the same H-1B worker, USCIS will deny all such applications.
-This will ensure that companies filing H-1B petitions subject to H-1B cap have an equal chance to employ an H-1B worker.
+This will ensure that companies filing H-1B petitions subject to the H-1B cap have an equal chance to employ an H-1B worker.
 Fees submitted with such multiple petitions will not be refunded.

 If USCIS discovers that such multiple petitions were filed after one or more petitions were approved, USCIS will revoke such petitions.